jrk/camlimages/doc/sphinx/index.rst

 Additional example programs are supplied in the examples directory of the library:

 converter
-    a conversion program, that converts image from formats to formats. crop
+    Conversion program, that converts image from formats to formats. crop
-    a ``cropping'' program, that cuts an image to its edges. edgedetect
+    `Cropping' program, that cuts an image to its edges. edgedetect
-    a program to detect edges into an image. gifanim
+    Program to detect edges into an image. gifanim
-    an animation program for gif encoded series of images. liv
+    Animation program for gif encoded series of images. liv
-    an extension of the Unix ls command to view a set of images.
-(Also considered as a light version of xv with nice slide show capabilities.) monochrome
+    Image viewer using LablGtk.
+monochrome
-    converts a color image to monochrome. normalize
+    Converts a color image to monochrome. normalize
-    normalizes the colormap of an image.
+    Normalizes the colormap of an image.
 This program analyzes the colormap information of the image to normalize its brightness over the full range available. resize
-    a program to resize an image.
+    Program to resize an image.
 tiffps
-    a program to output a postscript version of a tiff image (for instance to print it). ttfimg
+    Program to output a postscript version of a tiff image (for instance to print it). ttfimg
-    true type font dump program.
+    True-type font dump program.
 It can be used to create fancy banners or buttons.
-    Try for instance ttfimg ../../test/micap.ttf -message Bonjour -fg red -bg black.
+    Try for instance ``ttfimg ../../test/micap.ttf -message Bonjour -fg red -bg black``.
 Visualize with liv (of course). ttfimg also creates some sample images of true type fonts.
-Try ttfimg -o sample_micap.jpg ../../test/micap.ttf.
+Try ``ttfimg -o sample_micap.jpg ../../test/micap.ttf``.

 Download and Installation
 --------------------------